 LS: My favourite stress reliever is to go to the movies with my friends and play video games.

-LS: Jeremy Wariner (the 2004 Olympic Games 400m champion gold medallist, the 2005 and 2007 IAAF World Championships 400m gold medallist) because he's my athletics hero.
+LS: Jeremy Wariner (the 2004 Olympic and 2005 and 2007 world 400m champion) because he's my athletics hero.
 I would like to spend all day talking to him about his great career, and his good and bad life experiences.